Unemployment loans are one of the options available for repaying student loans in the event of losing a job.

 Are you done repaying your student loans?
 Have you used unemployment loans?
 Share your story and advice in the comments below.

 (NOTE: Wondering how to defer your student loans?
-Don’t make any moves before reading this FREE guide: 10 Things You Should Know About Student Loan Deferment and Forbearance in 2017.
+Don’t make any moves before reading this FREE guide: 10 Things You Should Know About Student Loan Deferment and Forbearance.
 Find out which option is best for you and how to apply for the right one the right way.
 Click here to learn more and get your free guide.)